nik-kad/portfolio/3_excel_report_writer/template_creation_tutorial_v2.md

 A template is used to define locations of report elements, their styles and formatting and consist of reports headers and special anchors.
 These anchors have the certain syntax and are divided into 3 categories:

-1) **simple variables** - this type of anchors is used to substitute the values of simple variables to a report.
+**1. simple variables** - this type of anchors is used to substitute the values of simple variables to a report.
 Variables can have different types: string, int, float, datetime, even list or dict.

 Syntax: `%%simple_var_name%%`

 All types of source variables are transformed to *string* type and substitute into the given place of the string in the cell.
 If the string in the cell has several simple variables, all of them will be handled.
 The name between symbols `%%` is used for matching.